Moon Studios

-Moon Studios GmbH is an Austrian independent video game developer founded in 2010.
+Moon Studios GmbH is an Austrian video game developer founded in 2010.
 They are best known for their 2015 title Ori and the Blind Forest, for which the studio was awarded the Best Debut award at the 2016 Game Developers Choice Awards.
-The studio then released a sequel, Ori and the Will of the Wisps, in 2020.
+In 2020, the studio released a sequel, Ori and the Will of the Wisps.

 History

 The studio was founded in 2010 by Thomas Mahler and Gennadiy Korol.
 During Mahler's tenure at Blizzard Entertainment, the successes of independent games like Castle Crashers, Limbo, and Braid encouraged him to leave the company to found an independent studio.
-The two chose the name "Moon Studios" as the company name as they were inspired by John F. Kennedy's quote "We choose to go to the Moon".
-Mahler described Moon Studios as a "virtual studio", as the team did not rent an office and instead recruited talents from all over the world.
+The two chose the name "Moon Studios" as the company name as they were inspired by John F. Kennedy's quote, "We choose to go to the Moon".
+Mahler described Moon Studios as a "virtual studio," as the team did not rent an office and instead recruited talents from all over the world.
 Team members came from places such as Austria, Australia, Israel and the United States, and they collaborated with each other using the Internet.
 The company's headquarters are located in Mahler's native Vienna.

 After assembling the team, Moon Studios started creating prototypes.
-One early prototype was named Warsoup, which is a first-person shooter mixed with real-time strategy elements.
-Another prototype was named Sein, which mixed Metroidvania and platformer gameplay together.
+One early prototype was named Warsoup, a first-person shooter mixed with real-time strategy elements.
+Another prototype was named Sein, a platformer with Metroidvania gameplay.
 Moon Studios started pitching Warsoup to publishers.
 Microsoft dismissed Warsoup but agreed to fund Sein, with Microsoft retaining the rights to the intellectual property.
-With a core team of 10 people alongside several remote working contractors, the game, which would later be renamed to Ori and the Blind Forest, took the team 4 years to develop.
+With a core team of 10 people alongside several remote working contractors, the game, which would later be renamed Ori and the Blind Forest, took the team 4 years to develop.

 The team met with each other for the first time at E3 2014, when the announcement trailer was released.
 Ori and the Blind Forest received critical acclaim when it was released in March 2015.
 It was also a commercial success, as it recouped its development in 7 days.